mcreutz/playground/software_dev/go/primitive_types.md

 byte // alias for uint8

 rune // alias for int32
-     // represents a Unicode code point
+     // represents an Unicode code point

 float32 float64  // 3.142